-The School has a duty of care to all employees to protect them against risks involved from their work activity.
-When dealing with a casualty the First Aiders must wear protective rubber gloves (provided in the first aid kits).
+The school has a duty of care to all employees to protect them against risks involved from their work activity.
+When dealing with a casualty the First Aiders must wear protective gloves (provided in the first aid kits).
 This will give increased protection against direct contact with bodily fluids/blood.
 As an additional precaution any open wounds should also be covered.
-If blood or bodily fluids have been spilt on the floor, then staff should wear gloves and clean the area using paper towels and a disinfectant solution.
-The waste towels should be placed in the yellow 'Bio Hazard' bags (also in the first aid kits) and then placed in the yellow waste bins located at the Medical Room.
+If blood or bodily fluids have been spilt on the floor, then staff should wear gloves and clean the area using paper towels and a disinfectant solution or the appropriate spill kit.
+The waste should be placed in the yellow 'Biohazard' bags (in the first aid kits and spill kits) and then placed in the yellow waste bins located at the Medical Room.
 If there is a risk of contact with clothes during this process, then disposable aprons should also be worn.
 Any soiled dressings or materials used to clean an open wound should also be disposed of in the yellow hazard bags.
-After the clearing up process First Aiders should always wash their hands.
-This is good practice even if there has not been any contact with bodily fluids or blood.
-If the First Aider is at all concerned about cross infection after dealing with a casualty then they should seek advice from the Medical Room staff.
+After the clearing up process First Aiders should always wash their hands - this is good practice even if there has not been any contact with bodily fluids or blood.
+If the First Aider is at all concerned about cross infection after dealing with a casualty, then they should seek advice from the Medical Room staff.
 Such incidents must be reported as a near miss incident to the Bursar.